orey/papers/docs/articles/archimate-recipes.md

   * Enable not to confuse the levels of artifacts,
   * Get interested between the nested relationships between various levels of artifacts,
   * Think about coverage (in our case, processes of a certain level per role, or sub-processes of a certain process).

+### Organisational consequences of nesting

+If a team of enterprise architects are working on the same model, it is generally required to organize frequent "consistency meetings" to ensure the consistency of the model.
+Indeed, categorizing processes of application functions in a nested environment may have impacts to the global model, and sometimes, the decision is quite structuring for the overall representation of reality we try to create.

+Don't underestimate this part because, at the end of the day, it can become an enormous (but rewarding) amount of work.

+In that case, a consistency meeting can re-assess at the team level the various levels of nesting that are attached to artifacts.
+All consequences can be analyzed at the proper level to ensure the model consistency.
+For that purpose, graph views of the model are more than needed.

+In my experience, leading a team of 4 enterprise architects for a global digital transformation projects, our "consistency workshops" lasted between one or two days (model of around 6,000 artifacts).
+We were locked in a room, synthetizing the situation and preparing a list of questions for the business teams and for the IT teams to clarify unclear points.

+In some complex cases, some entities were moving from one level to another depending on the information consolidated.
+Tasks would also be generated consequently to those changes in perspective in order to complement or clarify the descriptions (being artifact based or textual).

+At the end of the workshops, we had collective arguments to represent the reality as it was, and a real consistent global model, that would enable us to really plan the process/IT digital transformation.

+Ensuring this consistency enables to address core problems to the clients (business and IT), based on the cross-checking of all information they provided, and to bring added-value.
+It enables to be more pertinent and to understand more deeply the core functional problems that are at the heart of most digital transformation.

+We must never forget that *representing the reality* (or the next evolutions of that reality) is a complex exercise, even with a semantic language like Archimate.
+Quite often, we are bound to introduce bias in the representation, which is normal, but which should be explained at the beginning of the model, in a kind of "conventions" part.

 ## Several instances of the same software in different contexts